-Experiencing any form of sexual misconduct, especially acts of violence, is difficult and overwhelming.
+Experiencing any form of sex discrimination, especially acts of violence, is difficult and overwhelming.
 Survivors often experience a range of emotions, including fear, anxiety, and confusion, and may be unsure of what they want to, or should do next.
-Regardless of whether the individual choose to report the incident, HU strongly encourages survivors of any form of violence to seek medical attention as soon as possible, even if they feel no injury was sustained.
+Regardless of whether the